Lemintex/Computer-Games-Development-Assignment/README.md

 - neat multi-stage collision system for sprite to sprite contact, including directional detection to further enhance enemy mechanics
 - easily expandable level and parralax system

-#### I don't like how intertwined and wuestionable some of the code is, but I wrote this in third year.
+#### I don't like how intertwined and questionable some of the code is, but I wrote this in third year.
 I recieved 100% for his, although in my opinion it can be improved.